 In May 2014, the ROK and EU signed the Agreement establishing a framework for the participation of ROK in EU crisis management operations on 23 May 2014 and entered into force on 1 December 2016.

-- In 2015, the two countries commemorated the 25th anniversary of the establishment of diplomatic relations by holding various events, such as the launching of the Eurasia Express.
+In 2015, the two countries commemorated the 25th anniversary of the establishment of diplomatic relations with various events, such as the Eurasia Express.

 Korea-Central Asia Relations